 - How big of a role does one’s affiliation with a community play in their contextual identity?

-Obfuscation: A User’s Guide for Privacy and Protest (2015)
+Obfuscation: A User’s Guide for Privacy and Protest (March 18, 2021)

-By Finn Brunton and Helen Nissenbaum
+by Finn Brunton and Helen Nissenbaum

 - How can obfuscation be implemented as an everyday form of resistance or a “weapon of the weak,” as articulated by political scientist James C. Scott?